pollination/pollination-docs/apps/deploy-app.md

 localhost:8501
 ```

 You should see your app running in the browser.
 If the app works as expected.
-Come back to the command line and use the "ctrl + c" command to stop the app.
+Come back to the command line and use the `ctrl + c` command to stop the app.

 ### Step-6: Generating API token

 Once we have tested that the app works inside the Docker container.
 We are ready to deploy it to Pollination Cloud.
 To deploy the app, we will login to Pollination cloud first and will create an API token.
-Go to the "Developer Settings" section of the "Settings" page on your profile and create a new API or retrieve an existing API token.
-Here, we created a new API token with the name of "windrose".
-We will click on the "refresh" button to get the API token and will copy the API token to the clipboard.
+Go to the **Developer Settings** section of the **Settings** page on your profile and create a new API or retrieve an existing API token.
+Here, we created a new API token with the name of `wind-rose`.
+We will click on the `refresh` button to get the API token and will copy the API token to the clipboard.

 ![](../.gitbook/assets/pollination-apps/api_token.png)